almaan/stereoscope/README.md

 validation.20190908194059502947.cnt_data.tsv
 validation.20190908194059502947.mta_data.tsv
 ```
-Thus we can use the ''generation'' set to generate synthetic ST data, we will generate a set with 1000 spots and 500
+We will use the ''generation'' set to generate synthetic ST data.
+We'll compose a set containing  1000 spots and 500
-genes and tag the generated files with "st-hippo-comp".
-The validation set is set aside to be used as single cell data
+genes.
+To easily keep track of our files we tag them with "st-hippo-comp".
+The validation set is set aside, in order to
-provided to each respective method upon deconvolution.
+later be used as single cell data input to each respective method upon deconvolution.

 ```console
 foo@bar:~$ ../../comparison/synthetic_data_generation/make_st_set.py -c synthetic/generation.20190908194059502947.cnt_data.tsv -l synthetic/generation.20190908194059502947.mta_data.tsv -ns 1000 -ng 500 -o synthetic -t st-hippo-comp

 ```
-We now have synthetic ST expression data, where we know both the proportion and number of cells from each cell type
-within every spot.
+A total of three files will be generated  - ST expression data (counts), proportion values (proportions) and the number
+of cells (members).
+Since we know the actual proportions (ground truth) of cell types within each spot, this type of data can be used
+to compare the performance of different methods.

 ```console
 foo@bar:~$ ls -1 synthetic/